As is my habit, when looking for a new cosplay, I choose based in the

-The staff was based on a length of PVC pipe and a small cream cheese container.
-The battery and switch for the LED's that light the center are
+The staff was based on a length of PVC pipe and a recycled container for cream cheese.
+The battery and switch for the LED's that light the

 Tzeentch was a great fun and for the amount of work and parts that went into it, one of the more problem free builds I have ever embarked